JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 Once there is a new `TopUp` event, the service will process the event by calling the `processTopUpEvent` function.

-Let's delve into the `processTopUpEvent` function:
+Let's take a look at the `processTopUpEvent` function:

 ```ts
 async function processTopUpEvent(event) {